 Criticism of Homemade Dog Food

 The troubles with homemade dog foods are twofold.
 The most common pitfall is that pet owners don’t consult closely enough with their veterinarians during the transition process and end up creating deficiencies or overdoses in their dog’s diet.
-The other may be the time you spend making the food, which most practitioners try to limit by cooking plenty at once, and freezing portion amount.
+The other may be the time you spend making the food, which most practitioners try to limit by cooking plenty at once and freezing portioned amounts.

 How to Be a ‘Green’ Dog Parent